Snowmass 2021 whitepaper: Proton structure at the precision frontier: Experiments

 \section{Experiments}

-In this section we first discuss the measurements that are relevant to constrain PDFs at the LHC and their applications.
+In this section we first discuss the measurements at the LHC that strongly rely on precise PDFs or are used to constrain the PDFs.
 We then turn to the opportunities to constrain unpolarized, polarized and nuclear PDFs at the Electron Ion Collider (EIC).
-Afterwards we describe the opportunities to constrain PDFs at Large Hadron electron Collider (LHeC).
+Afterwards we describe the opportunities to constrain PDFs at the Large Hadron electron Collider (LHeC).
 Subsequently, we discuss the importance of PDFs in neutrino phenomenology and the experimental constraints that we expect from new neutrino experimental facilities.
 Finally, we focus on forward and ultra-high energy scattering processes.